s17k/IAML_CW2/README.md

   * Q1.3: Modified the wording to
      "report the variances of projected data for the first five principal components in a table"

-  * Q1.4: Modifed the wordiing to
+  * Q1.4: Modifed the wording to
      "Plot a graph of the cumulative explained variance ratio as a function of the number of principal components, K, where 1 ≤ K ≤ 784."
 * 03/Nov/2020 Ver.
 1.0.1 [I,T]
   * Fixed a typo in Q1.8: "Plot all the test samples (Xtrn_nm)" --> "Plot all the training samples (Xtrn_nm)"